To successfully navigate government — team up with an experienced guide.

 With extraordinary knowledge and second-to-none political and legislative skills, Ms. Zamarripa is geared to go far beyond the extra mile.
 An astute political thinker, her close work with advocates across the institutional spectrum advances quality, access, affordability and outcomes through the development of partnerships, coalitions and strategies.

-The consulting group offers political and policy strategy including but limited to advocacy, issue campaigns, strategic communications and contracting and procurement outreach for a growing number of clients.
+The consulting group offers political and policy strategy including but limited to public policy, advocacy, state budgeting, issue campaigns, strategic communications and contracting and procurement outreach for a growing number of clients.

 Assistant Vice Chancellor